tpoisonooo/llama.onnx/why-gpl.md

 They shows no respect for the author of the code.

-So I decided to support GPL forever, just defense my right.
+So I decided to support GPL forever.